LeighBicknell/ccxt-backtest/README.md

+# This is now Abandonware, I do not have time to work on it.

 # CCXT Backtesting library

 This is very much a work in progress and not yet ready for use.
 It was very